toughpixels/toughpixels.github.io/content/tips/recreating-gerhard-richters-1024-colors-with-html/index.md

 ---
 ## The Painting

-Gerhard Richter's "1024 Farben" is a series of paintings experienmenting with random color distribution using colors found in from real life.
-This article will show you how to recreate one of these famous works using just HTML and JavaScript.
+Gerhard Richter's "1024 Farben" ("1024 Colors") is a series of paintings experimenting with random color distribution using colors found in from real life.
+This article will show you how to recreate one of these famous works using HTML to create the canvas and JavaScript to generate the colors.

 ## The Canvas